harithamohan123/TitanicSurvivalPrediction/README.md

 => Segregate the independant and dependant values.
 => Identifying and replacing NA/ null values.
 => Split train and test set for validation.
-=> Use Guassian naive bayes where parameters are estimated using maximum likelihood => Training the dataset
+=> Use Guassian naive bayes where parameters are estimated using maximum likelihood.
+=> Training the dataset
 => validation stage
 => Observe how our model classify our new data.